McLargo/python-framework/README.md

 ##### Code organization

-Aside from `app.py` file, which is mandatory to start application, I've created two extra folders One to manage and gather other python files related to the application, and another folder for tests.
+Aside from `main.py` file, which is mandatory to start application, I've created two extra folders One to manage and gather other python files related to the application, and another folder for tests.
 I do believe that unit test are very important, to keep the code clean, and dont break any code that is working.
 A good coverage of the application can also indicate that it is robust.
 TDD (Test-Driven Development https://www.guru99.com/test-driven-development.html) is usually my ideal development methodology.

+Coverage is tested with command:

+`pytest --cov=. `
+`pytest --cov=. --cov-report=html --cov-fail-under=95`

 Aside from patterns, I'd applied S.O.L.I.D principles in to my code.
 Some nice samples can be found here https://gist.github.com/dmmeteo/f630fa04c7a79d3c132b9e9e5d037bfd